A cancer diagnosis has a huge impact on your health and general life

 - High body mass index (obesity)

-- Lack of physical activity
+- Low physical activity

 The five most common types of cancer in men are: